logo

 Abstract

-Inflammation is associated with depressive symptoms, and innate immune mechanisms are likely causal in some cases of major depression.
-Systemic inflammation also perturbs brain function and microstructure; however, how these are related remains unclear.
-This study investigated the association between peripheral inflammation (measured by C-reactive protein, CRP), brain microstructure (proton density, PD), and functional connectivity in depression.
-Results showed CRP was significantly associated with PD in the precuneus, posterior cingulate cortex (PCC), and medial prefrontal cortex (mPFC); and with functional connectivity between PCC, mPFC, and hippocampus.
-Depression was associated with reduced weighted degree of PCC, mPFC, and other default mode network (DMN) nodes.
-CRP-related increases in PD and changes in functional connectivity were co-localized with DMN nodes showing reduced hubness in depression, suggesting that inflammation's effects on DMN microstructure and connectivity may mediate its effects on depression.
+Inflammation is associated with depressive symptoms and innate immune mechanisms are likely causal in some cases of major depression.
+Systemic inflammation also perturbs brain function and microstructure, though how these are related remains unclear.
+We recruited N = 46 healthy controls, and N = 83 depressed cases stratified by CRP (> 3 mg/L: N = 33; < 3 mg/L: N=50).
+All completed clinical assessment, venous blood sampling for C-reactive protein (CRP) assay, and brain magnetic resonance imaging (MRI).
+Micro-structural MRI parameters including proton density (PD), a measure of tissue water content, were measured at 360 cortical and 16 subcortical regions.
+Resting-state fMRI time series were correlated to estimate functional connectivity between individual regions, as well as the sum of connectivity (weighted degree) of each region.
+Multiple tests for regional analysis were controlled by the false discovery rate (FDR = 5%).
+We found that CRP was significantly associated with PD in precuneus, posterior cingulate cortex (pC/pCC) and medial prefrontal cortex (mPFC); and with functional connectivity between PC/pCC, mPFC and hippocampus.
+Depression was associated with reduced weighted degree of PC/pCC, mPFC, and other nodes of the default mode network (DMN).
+Thus CRP-related increases in proton density—a plausible marker of extracellular oedema—and changes in functional connectivity were anatomically co-localised with DMN nodes that also demonstrated significantly reduced hubness in depression.
+We suggest that effects of peripheral inflammation on DMN node micro-structure and connectivity may mediate inflammatory effects on depression.

 Publisher